cyral-quickstart/quickstart-sidecar-helm/docs/database-accounts/environment-variables.md

     ...
 ```

-Apply the file on your cluster with `kubectl`:
+Apply the file to your cluster with `kubectl`:

 ```bash
 kubectl apply -f secret.yaml
 ```

-To add them all, just add multiple environment variables on the `values.yaml` file.
+To add them all, just add multiple environment variables in the `values.yaml` file.

 ```yaml
 authenticator: